ipld/ipld/data-structures/ethereum/convenience_types.md

 }

 # EthashConfig is the consensus engine config for proof-of-work based sealing.
+# At this time there are no configuration options for the Ethash engine.
 type EthashConfig struct {} representation tuple

 # CliqueConfig is the consensus engine config for proof-of-authority based sealing.